jnv/bitoff.org/posts/2025-05-29-the-api-dispatch-3/index.md

 Originally published in April 2025.
 {% endcallout %}

 Let’s talk about API tooling, particularly around OpenAPI specification: design workflow, managing files, and SDK generators.
-Furthermore there’s some interesting discussion about designing query parameters, and – related to that – one cool new HTTP method you probably don’t know about (spoiler alert: it’s not standardized yet).
+Furthermore, there’s some interesting discussion about designing query parameters, and – related to that – one cool new HTTP method you probably don’t know about (spoiler alert: it’s not standardized yet).
 And as a bonus, there’s a story of one API security exploit which might make you hungry.

 ## The perfect modern OpenAPI workflow